freedomofpress/securedrop/docs/development/qubes_staging.rst

 Managing Qubes RPC for Admin API capability
 -------------------------------------------

+We're going to be running Qubes management commands on `sd-dev`, which requires some additional software.
+Install it with

+    sudo apt install qubes-core-admin-client

 You'll need to grant the ``sd-dev`` VM the ability to create other VMs.
 Here is an example of an extremely permissive policy, that essentially makes